AdamHermes/NASA-Space-Apps-Challenge-2025/README.md

 # Deployment

-Our server is now live at: https://nasa-space-apps-challenge-2025-frontend1.onrender.com
+Our server is now live and ready to be used at: https://nasa-space-apps-challenge-2025-frontend1.onrender.com

 # Video Demo